Best Sound,Best Value,Highest Quality VIOLINS,VIOLAS,CELLOS & BOWS- To Buy or To Rent

 RETURN POLICIES: Fein Violins wants you to be happy with your purchase!
-We give you a 10-day trial period from the date you receive the instrument, to play and evaluate it.
-If, during that time, you decide that it is not for you, we will arrange for free return shipping.
-After the instrument has been returned in good condition, we will refund your full purchase price.
+We give you a 10-day trial period from the date you receive the instrument, bow, or case to play it, use it, and evaluate it.
+If during that time, for any reason, you don't love it we will arrange for free return shipping.
+After the item has been returned in good condition, we will refund your full purchase price.
+Strings that have been taken out of the packet and rosin that has been used are not returnable.

 3-Day, 2nd Day, and Overnight shipping options are available

 for an additional fee.
-Please contact us if you require expedited shipping.
+Please let us know if you require expedited shipping.

-If you live outside the United States, please contact us for shipping costs.
-For our Canadian customers, we will pay for shipping, and collect any applicable duties, fees and/or taxes so the instrument will come right to your door!
+If you live outside the contiguous (lower 48) United States, please contact us for a shipping quote.
+For our Canadian customers, we will collect all applicable shipping fees, duties, and taxes so the instrument will be delivered right to your door!

-INTERNATIONAL SHIPPING: Customs and import duties may be applied to International orders.
-Any such charges are the responsibility of the customer, and will vary by country.
-Contact your local customs office for details.
+INTERNATIONAL SHIPPING: We ship to almost every country in the world, but outside the United States, there will be additional charges.
+Please contact us for a shipping quote.
+Whenever possible, we will include any applicable taxes, duties, and brokerage fees in your quote.
+Customs and import duties may be applied to International orders.
+Any such charges are the responsibility of the customer and will vary by country.
+Contact your local customs office for more details.

 MATERIALS DECLARATION: OUR PRODUCTS DO NOT CONTAIN: Brazilian Rosewood, Ivory, Snake or Lizard leather, wild harvested abalone shells, and/or Tortoiseshell protected/prohibited under CITES and/or ESA.
-Our products include: Violins, Violas & Cellos bearing the following labels: "Atelier Cremone/Andrew Fein", "F.Costa/ Andrew Fein", or "D. Albert/Andrew Fein" and Violin, Viola, or Cello Bows bearing the stamp "A. Fein" or "Fein".
-Abalone shell used for some bow slides is from farm raised Haliotis fulgens or Haliotis discus hannai.
-The leather on the bow grips is from sheep, goat, or cow.
-Horn for some frogs is from Water Buffalo.
+Our products include Violins, Violas & Cellos bearing the following labels: "Atelier Cremone/Andrew Fein", "F.Costa/ Andrew Fein", or "D. Albert/Andrew Fein" and Violin, Viola, or Cello Bows bearing the stamp "A. Fein" or "Fein".
+The abalone shell used for some bow slides is from farm-raised Haliotis fulgens or Haliotis discus hannai.
+The leather on the bow grips is from sheep, goats, or cows.
+The horn for some frogs is from Water Buffalo.
 Bow tips are made from Bone or Plastic.
 SOME, not all, of our instruments MAY contain non-Brazilian Rosewood fittings.
 All of the non-Brazilian Rosewood was legally received prior to 1/1/2017.

 CARE OF STRINGED INSTRUMENTS

-1. TEMPERATURE AND HUMIDITY: Changes in temperature and humidity wreak havoc on a stringed instrument.
+TEMPERATURE AND HUMIDITY: Changes in temperature and humidity wreak havoc on a stringed instrument.
 Avoid any sudden change.
 Keep the instrument away from direct sunlight.
 If the case is cold, wait at least fifteen minutes after the case has warmed to room temperature before opening it.
 In general, avoid any and all extremes in temperature and humidity.
+In every season, the best environment for your instrument is moderate temperature and humidity.
+Try to keep your instrument in the temperature range of 60ºF to 80ºF, and relative indoor humidity range of 35% to 55%.

 (2) NEVER store the instrument near drafts, radiators, or heat registers.
 If you have a room that is humidified, that would be the best room to store the instrument in.